jslater89/OpenTafl/README.txt

 8. Version history

+v0.2.4.6b (released 04/20/16):
+- Actually fix AI time use planning when think time is set to 0, since the previous fix was still broken

 v0.2.4.5b (released 04/15/16):
-- Provide external engines sufficient information to restart a game from replay after finishing a regular game.
+- Provide external engines sufficient information to restart a game from replay after finishing a regular game
-- Fix AI sometimes accidentally running out of time.
+- Fix AI sometimes accidentally running out of time
 - Fix AI time use planning when think time is set to 0 (0 means 'AI's choice')

 v0.2.4.4b (released 04/13/16)